Bayesian Differential Privacy through Posterior Sampling: Problem Setting

 \section{Problem Setting}

-We consider the problem of a Bayesian statistician (\Bay{}) communicating statistical findings to an untrusted third party (\Adv{}).
-While \Bay{} wants to convey useful statistical information to any queries, but without revealing private information about the original data (\eg how many people suffer from a disease or vote for a particular party).
-In so doing, \Bay{} must also preserve the {\em local} privacy of users represented in the dataset.
-This requires finding a query response mechanism for communicating information that strikes a good balance between utility and privacy.
+We consider the problem of a Bayesian statistician (\Bay{}) communicating with an untrusted third party (\Adv{}). \Bay{} wants to convey useful responses to the queries of \Adv{} (\eg how many people suffer from a disease or vote for a particular party) without revealing private information about the original data (\eg whether a particular person has cancer).
+This requires communicating information in a way that strikes a balance between utility and privacy.
 In this paper, we study the inherent privacy and robustness properties of Bayesian inference and explore the question of whether \Bay{} can select a prior distribution so that a computationally unbounded \Adv{} cannot obtain private information from queries.